 Campaign performance restored.
 We improved the click-to-open rate and click-through rate of our email campaigns by shutting down all Outlook domain activity and using the Google Workspace (previously G Suite) domain instead.
 Utilizing a Google Workspace domain for email campaigns proved to be more successful due to the pre-existing positive email interaction campaign associated with the domain.
 This allowed us to make our email campaigns as productive and dynamic as they were before the switch.

 - Subscribers recovered.
 The new G Suite domain was able to reach the client's subscribers, informing them about the issues that the SUJO platform experienced and remarketing them.
 Ultimately, the client's DAU went back to 12,000.

-- The engagement rate increased.
-Warmup campaigns bore fruit by generating more interactions and creating a solid engagement rate that made email service providers prioritize clients' emails over other incoming messages.
-At the end of our work, the average engagement rate for SUJO grew up to 90%.
+- Increased engagement rate.
+The positive email interaction campaigns bore fruit by generating more interactions and creating a solid engagement rate that made email service providers prioritize the clients' emails over other incoming messages.
+By the time the project was complete, the average engagement rate for SUJO grew to 90%.

 - Deliverability maximized.
 Due to improved inbox visibility and the engagement rate boost, the overall deliverability went up to an impressive 100%.
 It became a great advantage for the client, who intended to keep increasing the number of subscribers.

 - Always create a new domain per direction.
 It's generally advised not to mix your campaigns.
 You must send your newsletter campaigns from one subdomain, transactional emails from another subdomain, and keep an entirely new domain for any experimental email campaigns you have in mind.
 It will make sure that your transactional emails won't be affected by the reputation of your newsletter images, and vice versa.